Baby (2015 Hindi film): Plot

-BABY is a temporary task force headed by Feroz Ali Khan is formed in response to the 26/11 attacks in India, their job is to find and eliminate terrorists planning attacks in India.
-While attempting to rescue a fellow secret agent in Turkey, Ajay Singh Rajput captures a former colleague-turned-traitor, Jamal.
-Ajay threatens to have his family killed unless provides the information about a terror attack plan.
+A temporary task force headed by Feroz Ali Khan is formed in response to the 26/11 attacks in India, the job being to find and eliminate terrorists planning attacks in India.
+While attempting to rescue a fellow secret agent in Turkey, Ajay Singh Rajput captures a former colleague-turned-traitor, Jamaal.
+Frightened, Ajay threatens to have his family killed unless provides the information about a terror attack plan.
 Jamaal tells Ajay about a plot to carry out a bomb blast in a Delhi shopping mall, which Ajay is able to prevent with help from Jai.
 Jamaal then taunts Ajay saying that this was only the first of a series of massive attacks that the terrorists had planned and commits suicide.

 Pakistan-based terrorist mastermind, Maulana Mohammed Abdul Rehman, is causing trouble near the India-Pakistan border.
 He plans an escape plan for Bilal Khan, a dangerous terrorist lodged in a prison in Mumbai.
 For this purpose, Bilal assigns another terrorist Javed Ali Khan who arrives in Mumbai via Dubai.
 Soon after, Bilal escapes from police custody and flees the country.
 The Indian agencies are alerted to Javed's arrival and a team of ATS officers, led by Ajay, is dispatched to interrogate Taufiq, an ISI agent posing as a local Muslim leader.
 Ajay manages to get information on Javed after torturing Taufiq and raids Javed's hideout.
 However, things go haywire when all the officers except Ajay get killed along with Javed after the latter triggers a suicide explosion.

-The agency is able to retrieve the remains of Javed's laptop and find a name from the hard drive: Wasim Khan/Wasim Sheikh, a logistics planner for the terrorist groups living in Nepal under the name of Abdul Haq.
+The agency is able to retrieve the remains of Javed's laptop and find a name from the hard drive: Wasim Sheikh, a logistics planner for the terrorist groups, living in Nepal under the name of Abdul Haq.
 Ajay and Shabana Khan travel to Nepal pretending to be a married couple.
 Their plan to capture Wasim goes awry when he finds out that Shabana is a covert operative.
 However, Shabana fights with him and knocks him unconscious and the duo bring Wasim back to India.
 Afraid of the torture that he might face, Wasim reveals all the information that the agency wants.
-He tells them that Bilal is in al-Dera in Saudi Arabia and will travel to Karachi to launch a lethal attack on numerous locations in India.
+He tells them that Bilal is in Al-Dera in Saudi Arabia and will travel to Karachi to launch a lethal attack on numerous locations in India.